eagle-head/timekeeper-countdown/README.md

 - 🎯 **TypeScript First** - Built with TypeScript, works with plain JavaScript
 - 🔄 **State Machine** - Predictable state transitions (IDLE → RUNNING → PAUSED → STOPPED)
 - ⚡ **Framework Agnostic** - Works with any framework or vanilla JS
-- 📚 **Rich Documentation** - Complete integration guides for React, Vue, Angular, Svelte
+- 📚 **Rich Documentation** - Complete integration guides for vanilla JS and React
 - 🌳 **Tree-Shakable** - Import only what you need
 - 📦 **Modern Formats** - ESM and CJS support